Blog

 One of the main ways advanced LIS systems support quality control is through automated tracking of QC data.
 By directly collecting and recording quality control results from laboratory instruments, these LIS systems reduce the risk of manual errors and improve the accuracy of data management.
 This automation also frees up time for lab personnel, allowing them to focus more on analyzing results and less on manual data entry.

-Another significant feature of modern LIS systems is real-time monitoring and alerting.
+Another significant feature of modern LIS systems is real-time monitoring and alerting functionality.
 The best LIS software can be configured to notify laboratory personnel immediately if quality control results fall outside of acceptable limits or if a Westgard rule violation occurs.
 These real-time alerts enable prompt investigation and corrective action, preventing the release of potentially inaccurate patient results.
 This proactive approach to quality control helps ensure that any issues are identified and resolved quickly, safeguarding the reliability of patient testing.

 Document management and integration of standard operating procedures (SOPs) are further ways in which the best LIS software enhances quality control.
 SOPs can be stored within the LIS system, allowing staff easy access to procedures and protocols.
 This promotes consistency in laboratory operations, as personnel can follow standardized workflows directly from the medical LIS.
 Additionally, the LIS lab software can store calibration records, QC logs, and other important documentation, simplifying compliance with regulatory standards and audit requirements.

 Trend analysis and historical data review are other key benefits provided by modern pathology LIS systems, enabling users to store and analyze historical QC data to detect long-term trends, monitor instrument stability, and evaluate reagent performance.
-By analyzing these trends, laboratories can identify gradual changes and take preventive measures before problems escalate.
+By analyzing trends, laboratories can identify gradual changes and take preventive measures before problems escalate.
 This long-term monitoring capability, combined with other features such as instrument calibration alerts and audit trails for compliance, makes advanced LIS systems indispensable for ensuring high-quality control standards in clinical laboratories.

-Learn More: Essential Anatomic Pathology LIS Software Features to Optimize Laboratory Workflow
+Discover More: Essential Anatomic Pathology LIS Software Features to Optimize Laboratory Workflow

 A Closer Look at LigoLab’s Powerful and Comprehensive Quality Control Module